-This week, Justice Anthony Kennedy announced his retirement from the Supreme Court.
+In June, Justice Anthony Kennedy announced his retirement from the Supreme Court.
 Known as a "moderate swing vote," Kennedy’s involvement in maintaining core rights for women and LGBTQ+ individuals was paramount.
 Upon his exit, Roe v.
-Wade, the 1973 decision to uphold a woman’s right to obtain a legal, pre-viability abortion, is in critical danger.
+Wade, the 1973 decision to uphold a woman’s right to obtain a legal, pre-viability abortion, was in critical danger.
+This week, Alabama passed legislation that criminalizes abortion as part of a near-total ban (and the most restrictive anti-abortion measure since Roe v.
+Wade).
 No matter your political affiliations, we invite you to read five stories from women who have had abortions.
 Knowledge is power, after all.

 Please note that sensitive content is ahead.

 "The first time I was ever examined by a gynecologist was for an abortion.
 I was 16 years old, and I had never undressed from the waist down, never scooted back and put my feet up in the stirrups, never felt a cold speculum inside of me.
 I had barely even had sex—I'd certainly never had an orgasm.
 I had peed on a stick hiding in my bathroom and again in a plastic cup at Planned Parenthood on one of those drop-in days for teens.
 Being 16 can feel like living in a foreign land where no one understands you.

 After I was ushered into the small office and told the news, I felt like I was living on another planet.